StefanBodoarca/books/java-persistence-with-spring-data-and-hibernate/ch2 - Starting a project/README.md

 - _Spring Data JDBC_: \
-Spring Data JDBC deals with the implementation of JDBCbased repositories.
+Spring Data JDBC deals with the implementation of JDBC based repositories.
 It provides improved support for JDBC-based data access layers.
 It does not offer a series of JPA capabilities, such as caching or lazy loading, resulting in a simpler and limited ORM.